The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/ultimates.md

 ## Offensive Cooldown Usage

-Optimizing your damage on Dark Knight revolves heavily around shifting your potency skills into raidbuffs, and ultimates are no different.
+Optimizing your damage on Dark Knight revolves heavily around shifting potency into raidbuffs, and ultimates are no different.
 For best results, coordinate with your group to know when burst windows are occurring.
 Generally speaking, they will fall at the start of each phase, plus some time in the middle of each.
 For more detailed guidelines, see the sections below and consult with your group.

 ## Phase-by-phase optimization